 Hite, J.L., C.A.
 Rodríguez Gómez, S.C.
 Larimer, A.M.
 Díaz–Lameiro, and R. Powell.
 2008.
 Population densities and structural habitat use of St. Vincentian Anoles.
 The Caribbean Journal of Science 44: 102-115.

-In the works (full manuscripts in review/revision)
+In the works (full manuscripts in review/revision, available upon request)

 Orlando, P.A., Hite.
 J.L., and Spencer R. Hall.
 Disease as a cause of cohort cycles: theory for disease in a physiologically structured host population.
 In revision